Six Nations 2017: Alun Wyn Jones succeeds Sam Warburton as Wales captain

 "No player is guaranteed their place in an international team and we want Sam to be playing his very best rugby and he agrees this is the best way forward."

-North, Roberts and Faletau fall under the so-called "Gatland's Law" which limits the number of affected Welsh exiles Wales can select this season to three.
+North, Roberts and Faletau fall under the so-called "Gatland's Law", which limits to three the number of affected Welsh exiles Howley can select this season.

 The Welsh Rugby Union's (WRU) senior player selection policy (SPSP) means only three players who play outside Wales can be picked.

-Japan-based, Dominic Day and Bristol scrum-half Rhodri Williams are the others affected.
+Japan-based Dominic Day and Bristol scrum-half Rhodri Williams are the others affected.

 However, Bath lock Charteris, Young, Williams, Gloucester back-row Ross Moriarty and Exeter prop Tomas Francis are not captured by the rule.

-Teenager Giles misses out
+Teenager Giles among those to miss out

-Open-side Young has impressed this season under his father and former Wales prop and captain Dai at Wasps.
+Young, 24, has impressed this season under his father Dai - a former Wales prop and captain - at Wasps.

-Along with Ospreys' Justin Tipuric and Gloucester flanker Ross Moriarty, Young is putting pressure on 28-year-old Warburton for a starting spot.
+Along with Ospreys' Justin Tipuric and Gloucester flanker Ross Moriarty, Young is putting pressure on Warburton, 28, for a starting spot.

 Ospreys scrum-half Rhys Webb makes the squad having not played since injuring an ankle in Wales' November defeat by Australia.

+Howley says Webb will play some part for Ospreys in the European Challenge Cup at Newcastle on Saturday as he completes his recovery.

-The uncapped contingent are Ospreys flanker Olly Cracknell, lock team-mate Rory Thornton, Leicester fly-half Owen Williams, Scarlets wing Steffan Evans, Hewitt and Young.
+The uncapped contingent are Ospreys flanker Olly Cracknell and lock Rory Thornton, Leicester fly-half Owen Williams, Scarlets wing Steffan Evans, Hewitt, Aled Davies and Young.

-In the absence of veteran record Wales cap-holder prop Gethin Jenkins (calf), Wales welcome back Scarlets loose-head Rob Evans after injury.
+In the absence of veteran record Wales cap-holder prop Gethin Jenkins (torn bicep), Wales welcome back Scarlets loose-head Rob Evans after injury.

-Jenkins, 36, has amassed 129 Wales caps and five more for the Lions while injured 18-year-old Ospreys wing Keelan Giles has not been selected.
+Jenkins, 36, has amassed 129 Wales caps and five more for the Lions.

+Howley said after the hamstring injury suffered by 18-year-old Ospreys wing Keelan Giles at the weekend, he felt it was in the player's "best interests" not to pick him.

 Wales 2017 Six Nations squad

-Forwards: Scott Andrews (Cardiff Blues), Nicky Smith (Ospreys), Rob Evans (Scarlets), Rhodri Jones (Ospreys), Tomas Francis (Exeter Chiefs), Samson Lee (Scarlets), Kristian Dacey (Cardiff Blues), Ken Owens (Scarlets), Jake Ball (Scarlets), Alun Wyn Jones (Ospreys), Rory Thornton (Ospreys), Luke Charteris (Bath Rugby), Cory Hill (Newport Gwent Dragons), James King (Ospreys), Justin Tipuric (Ospreys), Olly Cracknell (Ospreys), Ross Moriarty (Gloucester Rugby), Taulupe Faletau (Bath Rugby), Sam Warburton (Cardiff Blues), Thomas Young (Wasps).
+Forwards: Scott Andrews (Cardiff Blues), Nicky Smith (Ospreys), Rob Evans (Scarlets), Rhodri Jones (Ospreys), Tomas Francis (Exeter Chiefs), Samson Lee (Scarlets), Kristian Dacey (Cardiff Blues), Ken Owens (Scarlets), Scott Baldwin (Ospreys), Jake Ball (Scarlets), Alun Wyn Jones (Ospreys), Rory Thornton (Ospreys), Luke Charteris (Bath Rugby), Cory Hill (Newport Gwent Dragons), James King (Ospreys), Justin Tipuric (Ospreys), Olly Cracknell (Ospreys), Ross Moriarty (Gloucester Rugby), Taulupe Faletau (Bath Rugby), Sam Warburton (Cardiff Blues), Thomas Young (Wasps).

 Backs: Gareth Davies (Scarlets), Rhys Webb (Ospreys), Aled Davies (Scarlets), Dan Biggar (Ospreys), Sam Davies (Ospreys), Owen Williams (Leicester Tigers), Jamie Roberts (Harlequins), Jonathan Davies (Scarlets), Scott Williams (Scarlets), Ashton Hewitt (Newport Gwent Dragons), Alex Cuthbert (Cardiff Blues), Steffan Evans (Scarlets), George North (Northampton Saints), Liam Williams (Scarlets) Leigh Halfpenny (Toulon).